thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Add an anchor link to headlines.
 geekdocAnchor = true

-# If you have protected some pages with e.g. basic auth, you may want to exclude
+# If you have protected some pages with e.g. basic authentication you may want to exclude these pages
-# these pages from list views as it could leak information otherwise.
-Set this parameter
+# from data file, otherwise information may be leaked.
+Setting this parameter to 'true' will exclude the
-# to 'true' will exclude the page from search results, feeds, ect.
+# page from search data, feeds, etc.
-# WARNING: Consider hosting a standalone full auth-protected static page for secret information instead!
+# WARNING: Consider hosting a standalone, fully auth-protected static page for secret information instead!
 geekdocProtected: false
 ```